Accessibility Statement

 This website is not compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.

-PDFs will be assessed and upgraded to accessible pdfs where possible by 31 December 2020.
+New PDFs added to the website will be assessed and upgraded to accessible pdfs.

 Disproportionate burden

 We’ve assessed the cost of fixing the issues with navigation and accessing information, and with interactive tools and transactions.
-We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
+We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations as a result of software restrictions.
 The software is no longer supported and is unreliable and unable to support accessibility tools and software.
-To make the website accessible in time for the new standards is currently judged as a disproportionate burden.
-However work has begun to plan for a new website which will replace the existing site and be fully compliant with all required accessibility standards.
+To make the website accessible in time for the new standards is currently judged as a disproportionate burden due to budgetary and time constraints.
+However, a business case for a new website is nearing completion.
+The new site will be fully compliant with all required accessibility standards.

 • The site is not fully keyboard accessible.
 Although some elements are navigable with a keyboard, the site loses focus when moving through the page with the keyboard.